ampproject/amphtml/extensions/amp-consent/amp-consent.md

 #### Prompt UI for Stories

 The `amp-story` extension provides a [default prompt UI](https://user-images.githubusercontent.com/1492044/40135514-8ab56d10-5913-11e8-95a2-72ac01ff31e0.png), that requires using a `<amp-story-consent>` component as the prompt UI.
-This component content (`title`, `message`, and a list of `vendors`) has to be specified in the main consent configuration.
+This component content requires a `title`, a `message`, and a list of `vendors`, and has to be specified in its own component configuration.

+Note: until the 2018/05/29, the lang of the document needs to be set to `en` for the UI to work: `<html lang="en">`.

 *Example*: Displays a prompt user interface on an AMP Story